 Oregon Tuberculosis Data

-The national TB disease rate is usually higher than Oregon’s rate; 2013 saw a national rate of 3.0 cases per 100,000 residents.
+The national rate of TB disease is usually higher than Oregon’s rate; during 2013 and 2014 the national rate of TB disease was 3.0 cases per 100,000 United States residents.

 The proportion of TB disease occurring in Oregon’s foreign-born residents is higher than in US-born residents.
 In 2014, 66% of TB cases were among foreign-born residents.